vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Eras in Eastern India

 Most parts of Bengal were under the Gupta emperors, and used the Gupta era during their hegemony (319-510 A.D.).
 But Gupta rule disappeared as mentioned above from major parts of Bengal from ca. 510 A.D., and the subsequent dynasties including the Pala emperors ( 750 A.D.-1150 A.D.) used regnal years in their inscriptions for four hundred years of their rule.
-The Saka era in Bengal appear to have been introduced by the Sena dynasty which replaced the Palas; the Senas were migrants from the south (Karnata-Kṣatriyas ), where they were familiar with the Saka era, but it was not used in royal records which continued to use regnal years.
+The śaka era in Bengal appear to have been introduced by the Sena dynasty which replaced the Palas; the Senas were migrants from the south (Karnata-Kṣatriyas ), where they were familiar with the śaka era, but it was not used in royal records which continued to use regnal years.
 The Vikrama Samvat never became popular in Bengal, or Eastern India.
 After Mohamedan conquest, Bengal was left without an era.
-For official purposes, Hejira was used, but the learned men used the saka era, and the common people in certain parts used a rough reckoning,
+For official purposes, Hejira was used, but the learned men used the śaka era, and the common people in certain parts used a rough reckoning,

 Other hybrid eras A number of other hybrid eras formed in a similar